 (A) The payment rates established by the Ohio department of job and family services (ODJFS) shall apply to all providers of publicly funded child care.
 These rates are shown in the appendix to this rule entitled "Payment Rates for Providers of Publicly Funded Child Care."

 (B) For the purposes of this rule "provider" means licensed child care center, type A child care providers, certified type B home providers, certified in-home aides, approved child day camps as defined by rule 5101:2-18-01 of the Administrative Code, programs licensed by the Ohio department of education, and border state child care providers who are licensed, certified or otherwise approved by the border state to provide child care services.

 (2) A rate that is shown in the appendix to this rule for providers with a SUTQ rating; or

 (E) The provider's publicly funded child care payment shall not include any child's copayment amount or payment for services provided during the hours the child is in care in another federal or state funded program (including but not limited to head start, early head start or the early childhood education program).

-(D) Licensed child care centers, licensed type A homes, certified type B homes, approved or accredited child day camps and child care providers otherwise approved by the border state to provide child care services shall be paid for full-time weekly care, part-time weekly care or hourly care.
+(F) Licensed child care centers, licensed type A homes, certified or licensed type B homes, approved or accredited child day camps and child care providers otherwise approved by the border state to provide child care services shall be paid for full-time weekly care, part-time weekly care or hourly care.
 The total payment for the week shall not exceed the provider's customary charge to the public.